 - The Brute: He's less a cop and more a glorified henchman with an NYPD shield.

 - Defiant to the End: Keeps resisting and protesting as he's arrested by the FBI

-- Dirty Cop: He's one of the units Fisk sends to kill the survivors after Fisk blows up Vladimir's stashhouses, and later sends him leading a group of officers sent after Hoffman.
+- Dirty Cop: Fisk uses him to kill the survivors after Fisk blows up Vladimir's stashhouses, and later sends him leading a group of officers sent after Hoffman.

-- Killer Cop: Kills Sergei, and some of the other bombing survivors
+- Killer Cop: He kills Sergei, and some of the other bombing survivors

 - Meta Casting: Angel Rosa is an actual NYPD cop who's had bit parts in a variety of cop shows that film in New York City.

 A cop at the 15th Precinct who is indebted to Fisk, and is hired to do a few favors.

 - Ate His Gun: What his murder is staged to look like.